gravitational/teleport/rfd/0159-password-status.md

 This field will be stored under its own resource key, since there is no top-level local auth secrets object in the database; the password hash, MFA and WebAuthn keys are stored separately.
 Also, the hash is a plain string, not a structured object, so we can't extend it with another field.
 The resource key will have the following form: `/web/users/<username>/pwd_state`.
 The resource will be removed along with other user data upon user deletion, since it is located within the username scope.

-`PASSWORD_STATE_UNKNOWN` is deliberately set to 0, since this is the default value when there's no information about the password state in the database.
+`PASSWORD_STATE_UNSPECIFIED` is deliberately set to 0, since this is the default value when there's no information about the password state in the database.

 The state changes to `PASSWORD_STATE_UNSET` whenever another user (or cluster onboarding flow) creates a password reset token for a given user, or removes the password (see [Removing a Password](#removing-a-password)).
 These are scenarios when the system becomes confident that the user has no password.
-As a consequence, users created after this change is made will never have their password in an unknown state.
+As a consequence, users created after this change is made will never have their password in an unspecified state.

 The state changes to `PASSWORD_STATE_SET` whenever user sets/resets their password or successfully signs in using a password.
 The last scenario, in particular, will allow us to gradually fill in information about existing users that have passwords.